 Depending on who it is, your utility company may “net-meter” your production.
 This means that any extra power your array produces is banked for the future.
 You then receive a credit toward future energy bills or receive a check.
 Just imagine the electric company paying you, instead of the other way around!

-There is a 30% federal investment tax credit (ITC) for solar energy systems in place until December 31st, 2016.
+There is a 30% federal investment tax credit (ITC) for solar energy systems.
 Both residential and commercial customers can take advantage of this tax credit.
 This credit has been extended through 2020, but the credit rate will reduce each year.

 In addition to the federal ITC, many states, counties, municipalities and utilities offer rebates or other incentives for solar energy technologies.
 Iowa is currently offering an incentive tax credit for half of the federal credit toward the total project cost, with limits of $20,000 for commercial and $5,000 for residential systems.